 Day 13.
 Ghanzi to Maun Highlights.
 Maun, Botswana.Maun is known as the gateway to the Okavango Delta.
 Still considered a village, Maun is the fifth largest town in Botswana and a thriving tourist spot.
 We arrive at camp mid afternoon, set up and prepare for our journey into the Okavango Delta.

 Day 14.
 Maun to Okavango Delta Highlights.
-Okavango Delta, Botswana.We leave our campsite in Maun and jump into 4x4 trucks to begin our excursion into the Delta making our way to the Mokoro stations.
+Okavango Delta, Botswana.We leave our campsite in Maun and jump into 4x4 safari vehicles to begin our excursion into the Delta making our way to the Mokoro stations.
 Here we meet our local Tswana polers that will be our guides on this expedition.
 We travel by Mokoro (dugout canoe) through the giant lily pads and tall grasses finally reaching our tented camp after travelling a series of channels.
 We include a walking safari where you can search for the resident wildlife and variety of birds before relaxing at the campsite for the late afternoon.

 Day 15.
 Okavango Delta to MaunWe have the morning to take an easy paced mokoro ride back out of the Delta to the polers station and then back to camp in Maun.
 We aim to be back around noon and if time allows, recommend that you take the opportunity to enjoy the scenic flight over this incredible UNECO heritage site.
 Otherwise, relax by the pool or head into town for the afternoon.